 Do you know how much your company loses from the departure of an employee?
 Do you know the recruitment costs to hire a replacement?
 How about the recruitment cost of hiring the wrong replacement?

 Calculating these costs isn’t simple; you have to look at a number of factors including reduced productivity, angry customers, and lost investment.
-Of course these aren’t specifically monetary values either.
+Of course, these aren’t specifically monetary values either.
 Regardless, these headaches can eventually prove costly both in time and expense.

-This is especially true in the hiring of a wrong candidate in the market I specialise in – Fire & Security Recruitment – where there is currently a large skills shortage.
+This is especially true in the hiring of the wrong candidate in the market I specialise in – Fire & Security Recruitment – where there is currently a large skills shortage.
 Wrong decisions can prove extremely costly, therefore it is important that when you make a decision to hire a candidate, you do it right, and you get it right.

 Common hiring errors